You are here

 All of the resources found below are designed to be editable and reused by our Partners.
 Most of these materials can be found on our Nature's Notebook Activities page.
 You may also find our Workshop Archive valuable, where they are copious PowerPoint Presentations available from our Education and Outreach Staff.

-If you put together an awesome class or workshop, share it with us on the right sidebar of this page!
+If you put together an awesome class or workshop, share the content with us and the evaluation data!
+On the right sidebard of this page you'll find two forms you can submit.
 Questions, concerns or other ideas?
-Contact our Education Coordinator for help: email@example.com.
+Contact our Education Coordinator for help: firstname.lastname@example.org.

 Deliver these to participants before your workshop, class, or course.